nijoakim/combo-whist/README.md

 # Combo Whist
 Combo Whist, a variant of Whist, is a trick-taking card game with a taintless bidding system.
-It's main goal is to remove the high amount of randomness commonly present in Whist games without making the rules overly complicated.
+It's main goal is to avoid the high amount of randomness commonly present in Whist games without making the rules overly complicated.
 The ruleset is still somewhat large, yet simple.

 For more detailed information check out the [rules and background story](http://nijoakim.asuscomm.com/main.php?page=projects/combo-whist).